by Valerie Jones

 We all talk about stress management.
 Some of us are good at it, and some of us aren’t

 As women, we tend to be caretakers and nurturers by nature.
-Which means it’s easy for us to put our own needs on the back burner in order to meet the needs of our kids, our partner, our boss, our co-workers….almost anyone gets their needs met before ours.
+This means it’s easy for us to put our own needs on the back burner in order to meet the needs of our kids, our partner, our boss, and our co-workers….almost anyone gets their needs met before ours.

 This works for a while.
 There’s a payoff here: feeling important.